perl4science/perl4science.github.com/source/howto/index.markdown

 footer: true
 ---

+This site is hosted on GithHub at [https://github.com/perl4science/perl4science.github.com](https://github.com/perl4science/perl4science.github.com).
+But wait!
+Thats not enough to go tinkering just yet.
+Please read at least through the section entitled _For small changes_ before contributing.
+Thanks.

 ##Octopress

 This site uses [Octopress](http://octopress.org/) to manage and publish a [Jekyll](http://github.com/mojombo/jekyll) site hosted on [GitHub Pages](http://pages.github.com/).
 While GitHub Pages/Jekyll are cool, they aren't the easiest to use/maintain; that's where Octopress comes in.
 Before reading on, take a moment to read up on Jekyll and Octopress.